enzodesena/psr/README.md

 ## Authors

-The work to develop PSR was carried out by E. De Sena, H. Hacıhabiboğlu, and Z. Cvetković while they were at King's College London (UK) with support by EPSRC Grant EP/F001142/1, and was published in:
+The work to develop PSR was carried out by E. De Sena, H. Hacıhabiboğlu, and Z. Cvetković while they were at King's College London (UK) with support by EPSRC Grant EP/F001142/1, and was published in [1].
-E. De Sena, H. Hacıhabiboğlu, and Z. Cvetković, "Analysis and Design of Multichannel Systems for Perceptual Sound Field Reconstruction," IEEE Trans. on Audio, Speech and Language Process., vol. 21 , no. 8, pp 1653-1665, Aug.
-2013.

 The python software was written by Enzo De Sena while a Lecturer (Assistan Professor) at the University of Surrey.

 * **Enzo De Sena** - [desena.org](https://desena.org)

+## References

+[1] E. De Sena, H. Hacıhabiboğlu, and Z. Cvetković, "Analysis and Design of Multichannel Systems for Perceptual Sound Field Reconstruction," IEEE Trans. on Audio, Speech and Language Process., vol. 21 , no. 8, pp 1653-1665, Aug.
+2013.

+[2] USPTO patent H. Hacihabiboglu, E. De Sena, and Z. Cvetkovic, "Microphone array", US Patent n.
+8,976,977, filed 15/10/2010, granted 10/3/2015

+[3] J. Blauert, Spatial Hearing: The Psychophysics of Human Sound Localization.
+Cambridge, MA, USA: MIT Press, 1997.

 ## License